ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Create the dataset

 An in-memory dataset with three entries is used to keep things simple.
-Follow the steps below to add the definition of the record and the declaration of the table.
+Follow the steps below to add the definition of the record and the declaration of the table that holds the data.

 1. Remove the auto-generated content of the API template file (i.e., `service.bal`) and open the **Overview Diagram** view in VS Code.